 The practical aim of the Integrity Code is to create education experiences from which students develop both skill and confidence in making personal judgments and appreciating their consequences.
 Although all members of the university community are expected to abide by the Integrity Principle and its attendant obligations, the standards provide an additional education resource.
 They describe in more specific detail the expectations which all members of the Puget Sound community are required to meet.

-Please view the Student Handbook for additional information about the student conduct process.
+Please view the Bulletin for additional information about the student conduct process and policies.